PX4/PX4-Devguide/flow_lidar_setup.md

 * Create waypoints with altitude 3 meters or below.
 * Do not create flight plans with extremely long distance, expect about 1m drift / 100 m of flight.

-**Note** Before your first auto flight, walk the vehicle manually through the flight with the flow sensor to make sure it will trace the path you expect.
+**Note: Before your first auto flight, walk the vehicle manually through the flight with the flow sensor to make sure it will trace the path you expect.**

 ## Inertial Navigation Estimator (INAV)